 If you are convicted of any domestic violence charges, you could face some tough fines and/or jail and prison sentences.
-That is why it is so important to consult a Montgomery County domestic violence lawyer.
+That is why it is so important to consult a MoCo domestic violence lawyer.
 A conviction can result in serious ramifications, especially if it goes on your permanent criminal record.
 Penalties for domestic violence include:

 - Up to 25 years in prison for assault in the first degree